kahawai-sre/msdndevtest/README.md

 # msdndevtest
 Review steps for activating an MSDN Enterprise subscription and setting up a WSL2, Ubuntu, Docker Desktop, and VSCode development environment for Microsoft Azure
 # Prep Azure and Office 365 environment
-## Activate ad prep Azure MSDN Enterprise benefits (high level, covers Azure Subscription and M365 E5 benefits only))
+## Activate ad prep Azure and M365 E5 Developer MSDN Enterprise benefits
 1. Assuming your MSDN Enterprise License has been assigned to a corporate account, log on to my.visualstudio.com as e.g. corpuser@corpdomain.com
 2. Select the "Azure Subscription" benefit and hit Activate
 3. You will be prompted to select an account to map the Azure subscription to.
 Sign in with your personal account e.g. myuser@hotmail.com.